Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aks_edge_essentials_single_esa/_index.md

 ---
 type: docs
-title: "Discover Edge Storage Accelerator on AKS Edge Essentials single node deployment"
+title: "Discover Edge Storage Accelerator(Preview) on AKS Edge Essentials single node deployment"
-linkTitle: "Discover Edge Storage Accelerator on AKS Edge Essentials single node deployment"
+linkTitle: "Discover Edge Storage Accelerator(Preview) on AKS Edge Essentials single node deployment"
 weight: 4
 description: >
 ---

-## Discover Edge Storage Accelerator on AKS Edge Essentials single node deployment
+## Discover Edge Storage Accelerator(Preview) on AKS Edge Essentials single node deployment

 The following Jumpstart scenario showcases Edge Storage Accelerator (ESA), which is a storage system designed for Arc-enabled Kubernetes clusters to provide reliable, fault tolerant storage in a ReadWriteMany persistent volume.
 The Edge Storage Accelerator provides a constantly connected conduit for edge data to be replicated in cloud on blob while maintaining a local copy, as space permits, for low latency local access.
 In this scenario, a model detects defects in bolts by analyzing video from a supply line streamed over RTSP.
 The identified defects are then stored in a container within a storage account using ESA.